Seljuk Brigade

-The Seljuk Brigade (Selçuklular Tugayı, لواء السلاجقة) is or was a Syrian Turkmen rebel group participating in the Syrian Civil War, named after the Seljuk Turks.
+The Seljuk Brigade (Selçuklular Tugayı, لواء السلاجقة) is a Syrian Turkmen rebel group participating in the Syrian civil war, named after the Seljuk Turks.

 History

 The Seljuk Brigade was founded in early 2013 in the northern Aleppo Governorate by Colonel Talal Ali Silo and was temporary a part of the Suleyman Shah Brigade.

-It was initially based in the mainly-Turkmen village of al-Rai, before its capture by the Islamic State of Iraq and the Levant (ISIL) in January 2014.
+It was initially based in the Turkmen village of al-Rai, before its capture by the Islamic State of Iraq and the Levant (ISIL) in January 2014.
 As with the other Syrian Turkmen Brigades, the group was supplied and armed by Turkey, although tensions occurred between them after the capture of al-Rai due to Turkey favouring the Fatih Sultan Mehmed Brigade in Jarabulus, sending only a limited amount of arms to the Seljuk Brigade.

 It then joined the Army of Revolutionaries in August 2015, which became part of the Syrian Democratic Forces in October 2015.
 The group's commander, Talal Silo, was present at the SDF formation announcement; furthermore, he announced the SDF's 2015 Al-Hawl offensive.
-In November 2017, Silo surrendered to Turkey.
+In November 2017, Silo defected to Turkey.

-Unlike other Turkmen rebel groups, they are allied with the Kurdish People's Protection Units.
+Unlike other Turkmen rebel groups, they were allied with the Kurdish YPG.
 The Seljuk Brigade in Manbij condemned the Turkish military intervention in Syria in late August 2016.

 On 10 September 2016 one of the brigade's commanders, Hani al-Mullah, died of a gunshot to the head in the town of Tell Abyad.
-Raqqa Is Being Slaughtered Silently claimed that his death was the result of suicide, although other sources dispute this and allege that the killing was an assassination, either by the Turkish National Intelligence Organization and Turkish rebels or by ISIL militants.
+The Syrian Citizen journalism organisation Raqqa Is Being Slaughtered Silently claimed that his death was the result of suicide, although other sources dispute this and allege that the killing was an assassination, either by the Turkish National Intelligence Organization and Turkish rebels or by ISIL militants.
 As a result, a curfew was imposed in Tell Abyad.